 In order to do that, the first step is to determine how much your house is worth.
 There are several ways to come up with a value as you can see here.

 The best way to value your house is to obtain a formal appraisal.
 Your attorney or a CDFA may be able to recommend a qualified real estate appraiser to do the work.
-In most cases, you and your spouse would split the cost for this service.
+In most cases, you and your spouse would split the cost of this service.

 Until you have an accurate value in hand, it’s impossible to negotiate in earnest.